Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Results

 \subsection{Performance gains through label cleaning and augmentation}

-We evaluate the impact of label normalization and image-level augmentations on model performance.
+We evaluated the impact of label normalization and image-level augmentations on model performance.
 As shown in Table~\ref{tab:ablation}, label cleaning alone reduced CER from 0.089 to 0.084.
-The most substantial gains came from data augmentation which reduced CER to 0.056 at 8$\times$ augmentations.
+The most substantial gains were achieved through data augmentation, which reduced CER to 0.056 with 8$\times$ augmentation.
 Increasing it to 12$\times$ and 16$\times$ did not yield further improvements, indicating a performance plateau.
-These results confirm the importance of both label quality and visual diversity in achieving better performance in low-resource OCR tasks.
+These results confirm the importance of both label quality and visual diversity for improved performance in low-resource OCR tasks.

-\paragraph{Evaluating impact of encoder variants} We compared \texttt{trocr-base-handwritten}, and \texttt{trocr-large-handwritten} encoders to assess the effect of model size.
-As shown in Table~\ref{tab:trocr_variants}, the larger variant achieved improved results with reducing CER from 0.056 to 0.049 with a corresponding weighted CER of 0.048.
+\paragraph{Evaluating impact of encoder variants} We compared \texttt{trocr-base-handwritten} and \texttt{trocr-large-handwritten} encoders to assess the effect of model size.
+As shown in Table~\ref{tab:trocr_variants}, the larger variant achieved improved results by reducing CER from 0.056 to 0.049 with a corresponding weighted CER of 0.048.